feliposz/nand2tetris/README.md

 # nand2tetris

-Exercises and notes on the Coursera's [Build a Modern Computer from First Principles](https://www.coursera.org/learn/nand2tetris2) by [Hebrew University of Jerusalem](https://www.coursera.org/huji) based on the book [From Nand to Tetris](https://www.nand2tetris.org/).
+Exercises and notes on the Coursera's [Build a Modern Computer from First Principles](https://www.coursera.org/learn/nand2tetris2) also known as [From Nand to Tetris](https://www.nand2tetris.org/) by the [Hebrew University of Jerusalem](https://www.coursera.org/huji) and the book *The Elements of Computing Systems*.

 ## Tools